nabilbrice/nabilbrice.github.io/_projects/1_project.md

 ---
 layout: page
 title: project 1
-description: a project with a background image
+description: a systematic analysis on the polarization from the surface emission of neutron stars with a multipolar magnetic field
 img: assets/img/12.jpg
 importance: 1
 category: work
 ---

+# About

 Every project has a beautiful feature showcase page.
 It's easy to include images in a flexible 3-column grid format.